gotneb/ghibli-movies-api/README.md

 ### Path: https://studio-ghibli-movies-api.onrender.com

 ### Search (GET)
 Searches a movie by its title.
-Reuturns a list of all results found.
+Returns a list of all results found.
 ```
 /movie/:searchTerm
 ```